Have you ever listened to a rock band and thought, “Wow, this is a really great band, but why are there no women?” Well, you’re not alone.

 That’s it for our list of female rockers.
 These groups have made a significant impact on the music industry and continue to inspire new generations of female musicians.

 We hope you’ve enjoyed reading it as much as we enjoyed putting it together!
-We look forward to having to update this post soon with some of the new artists coming on to the scene.
+We look forward to having to update this post soon with some of the new artists coming onto the scene.

 But who have we missed off that should be on this list?
 Let us know, and we’ll add them in!